Home » Tools » Cabinet Tools » Hands on Guide to the Best Cabinet Jacks for Installing Cabinets

 FastCap 3rd Hand Short

-A FastCap Little Jack works great for a remodel or for updates to cabinets when the bases are already in place.
+A FastCap Little Jack works excellent for remodeling or upper cabinet additions when the bases are already in place.

-With a 6×6″ top and bottom pad these jacks will easily hold an upper cabinet in place.
-To use simply place on top of a board spanning the lower cabinet (or counter for finished kitchens).
-Then place the cabinet on top and use the lever to adjust the cabinet to it’s final height.
+With a 6×6″ top and bottom pad, these jacks will easily hold an upper cabinet.
+Place on top of a board spanning the lower cabinet (or counter for finished kitchens).
+Then, place the cabinet on top and use the lever to adjust it to its final height.

 Viking Arm Lift